 |Page tools: Print Page Print All RSS Search this Product|

-(a) See paragraph 37 of the Explanatory Notes for the relationship between general government final consumption expenditure and GFS aggregates.
+(a) See paragraph 35 of the Explanatory Notes for the relationship between general government final consumption expenditure and GFS aggregates.

-(b) Reference year for chain volume measures is 2014-15.
+(b) Reference year for chain volume measures is 2017-18.

 Government Finance Statistics are part of the broader suite of macroeconomic accounts produced by the ABS.
 They share their basic concepts with the National Accounts and Balance of Payments.
 The conceptual framework is agreed internationally and published by the International Monetary Fund.
 Macroeconomic statistics are compiled to enable macroeconomic analysis and the standards may differ from accounting standards in some regards.

 In December 2015, the Commonwealth Government released the 2015-16 Mid-Year Economic and Fiscal Outlook (MYEFO) which included a reclassification of visa application charges (VAC).
 In MYEFO these charges are now treated as taxation revenue rather than sales of goods and services.
 This reclassification has been applied to the Government Finance Statistics (GFS), with no impact on total GFS revenue or the GFS net operating balance.
 The National Accounts statistics will maintain coherence with previously published data and classify this transaction as sales of goods and services.
-These treatments will remain in place until a review of the treatment of VAC and similar government charges in macroeconomic statistics has been completed.
+These treatments will remain in place until a review of the treatment of VAC across macroeconomic statistics has been completed.

 The release of GFS quarterly data is usually coordinated to be the day before the respective issue of Australian National Accounts: National Income, Expenditure and Product (cat. no. 5206.0).
 The scheduled release dates for the next two issues are:

 New ABS website